mahowa/Covid-19-d3/README.md

 vi)Bubble Chart; and many more.This project mainly focusses on Line Charts.A line chart is a type of chart which displays information as a series of dataPoints connected by straight line segments.
 Each dataPoint has x variable determining the position on the horizontal axis and y variable determining the position of the vertical axis.
 Markers are automatically disabled when there are large number of dataPoints.
 You can override this behaviour by manually setting markerSize to a value greater than zero.
 Steps on how to create a line graph is as follows:
     1. The Html part of the code just creates a div that will be modified by D3 later on.
     2. The first part of the javascript code set a svg area.
 It specify the chart size and its margin.
     3. For example the data herein, shows, the increase in number of Corona virus patient as the time increases.
     4. Line is drawn using a path, and using the d3.line utility.

 Now that the chart is made, let's know how to style it, and following are the points which should be kept in mind while doing so:
-1.AXIS
+1. AXIS
-2.COLORS
+2. COLORS
-3.THEMES
+3. THEMES
-4.RESPONSIVENESS
+4. RESPONSIVENESS
-5.LEGEND
+5. LEGEND

 You can easily fork this project on [CodeSandbox](https://codesandbox.io/s/github/mahowa/Covid-19-d3)

 This project is about D3 examples using real life data on real scenarios.